LLMCloud2024/LLMCloud2024.github.io/index.md

 **Prerequisites:**  For following the practical exercises, you will need at least basic terminal knowledge (Linux/OSX Terminal).
 Technical affinity and previous coding experience will help you on your way.
 We will provide detailed written step-by-step instructions for everyone throughout and after the workshop.

-**Learning goals:** Participants will deploy their own LLM in the de.NBI cloud by a step-by-step guided journey through a complete lifecycle from design (Day 0) via deployment (Day 1) to productive operation (Day 2).
+**Learning goals:** Participants will deploy their own LLM in the de.NBI cloud by a step-by-step guided journey through a complete lifecycle from design via deployment to productive operation.

 ### Content